sunandan-das/readme/README.md

 ## Azure Repos

-- I chose Azure Repos over GitHub to keep everything within the same ecosystem.
-- Managing code, pipelines, and policies became simpler in one place.
-- Also enabled YAML authoring/testing directly inside Azure DevOps.
+I had the option to choose GitHub for managing my repository but I chose Azure Repos to keep everything within the same ecosystem.
+So  managing code, pipelines, and policies were easier as all was in one place.
+Also I had the option to write the YAML in the Azure devops to test my ci and cd triggers.

 ---